 Depending on your beliefs and your ideal college experience, conservative colleges may not be a good fit for you.

 On issues of sexuality, conservative colleges are less likely to have resources for and be accepting of LGBT students.
 Similarly, the students at conservative colleges are more likely to be opposed to gay marriage.
-If you are looking for a college where LGBT students are welcome, you may feel like a misfit at a conservative college.
+If you are looking for a college where LGBT students are welcome, we recommend you research schools on this list instead.

-Conservative colleges tend to have more structure.
-If you prefer more freedom and independence to direct your education and social lives, then you may feel restricted by the discipline of conservative colleges.
+Conservative colleges also tend to have more structure.
+If you prefer more freedom and independence to direct your both your education and social life, then you may feel restricted by the discipline of conservative colleges.
 For instance, some colleges have harsh rules regarding when you can have visitors in your dorm and whether you're allowed to drink alcohol.
 If those types of regulations rub you the wrong way, then a conservative university might not be right for you.

 Finally, if you want a college where a wide range of students attend and where you can have your beliefs more regularly challenged, conservative colleges may be too homogeneous for your tastes.
-Conservative colleges tend to attract primarily students of conservative leanings.
+Conservative colleges tend to attract like-minded students who share political and religious beliefs.
 If you want a more liberal environment or a wide representation of beliefs and ideas, then you should consider attending a more moderate or liberal institution.

 List of the Most Conservative Colleges

 The Niche rankings of the most conservative colleges are based on a political poll of 50,000 students from 747 colleges.
 A full 80% of the rankings is based on student survey responses regarding the students' personal political leanings.
 The remaining 20% is based on student survey responses regarding the political leanings of other students at the college.

 Here are the top 50 most conservative colleges according to Niche, with #1 being the most conservative.
 For each school we've also included its location and its acceptance rate.
 There is a high percentage of private Christian colleges on the list.
-Most of the public colleges, such as Utah State, the University of Mississippi, and the University of Arkansas, are located in conservative states.
+Most of the public colleges, such as the University of Mississippi, are located in conservative states.